 Procter & Gamble is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 At P&G, we believe that eliminating animal testing is the right thing to do.

 We do not test our products or ingredients on animals anywhere in the world unless required by law.
 We are working hard to make it obsolete.

 Therefore, we’ve developed over 50 alternative, non-animal testing methods, and have invested nearly $400 million in finding alternatives and getting them accepted by regulators around the world.